facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Core_Component.md

     sdk does not have permission to access the camera.

--   **SettingsPermissionDenied**: The exception that is thrown when the widget does not have permission to access system settings (\*deprecated\*).
+-   **SettingsPermissionDenied**: The exception that is thrown when the component does not have permission to access system settings (\*deprecated\*).

 -   **HardwareError**: Exception that occurs when there is a hardware